KROQ Top 106.7 Countdowns: Lack of female artist representation

 Over the years, bands like the Go-Gos and the Bangles made the list, but didn't make the top spot.
 Missing Persons, fronted by Dale Bozzio, topped the chart in 1981, the chart's second year.
 However, since its inception, the number of female artists has decreased over the years, with Sinéad O'Connor being the only woman, or female act, to top the countdown.
-This is the same phenomena seen on the Billboard's Alternative Songs chart that went seventeen years without a woman topping the chart from 1996 to 2013.
+This is the same phenomena seen on the Billboard's Alternative Songs chart that went seventeen years without a female solo act topping the chart from 1996 to 2013.

 Over the years, KROQ's Weenie Roast has also faced allegations that it does not pay enough attention to gender equity.